Skip to Main Content

 New directors

-44 non-executive (excluding chairs) and 19 executive directors were appointed in the 12 months covered by this review.
-In addition, 10 new chairs were appointed, of which five were appointed from within the board and five externally.
-Eight of them (80%), are marking their first time as chair of a public company.
+36 non-executive (excluding chairs) and 13 executive directors were appointed in the 12 months covered by this review.
+In addition, seven new chairs were appointed, of which three were appointed from within the board and four externally.
+Four of them (57%) are marking their first time as chair of a public company.

 New directors — executive experience